knewplay/knewhub/deployment-guide.md

 We wanted to have the Rails application on Docker but all other support systems running directly on the Linux VM using systemd.

 The Sidekiq systemd service would not cooperate with the Rails application on Docker.
-We ended up moving the Rails application directly on the VM, and deploying semi-automatically using Mina. i.e. the `mina deploy` commands needs to be called on a local nachine but the rest of the process is automatic.
+We ended up moving the Rails application directly on the VM, and deploying semi-automatically using Mina. i.e. the `mina deploy` commands needs to be called on a local machine but the rest of the process is automatic.

 ### Using Cloud Storage FUSE (instead of an attached disk)